Welcome to the AUTUMN LEAVES country kitchen collection

 We will consider buying your complete unwanted Autumn Leaves collection.
 We pay top prices for rare items but take a look at ebay first of all.
 You will find that standard items often do not sell, or only achieve low prices.
+At ebay click on the tab for 'completed listings' - this will show you unsold items, as well as how much sold items achieved at auction.
 We will always offer a fair price – and an excellent price if it is an item we are seeking.
-We're always looking for large oval plates and the deep butter dish with a flattish lid (this is not the the one with the bell lid).
+We're always looking for shiny glaze items as well as the stoneware deep butter dish with a flattish lid (this is not the the one with the bell lid).

 How up to date is this website?
-Donald Trump will shortly be President of USA and Leonard Cohen has died...
+Donald Trump is President of USA and Boris Johnson could be the UK Prime Minister.

 E-mail: see contact page (opens in pop up style window)

 Above: Autumn Leaves rarities